1994 Virginia Slims of Philadelphia

 The 1994 Virginia Slims of Philadelphia was a women's tennis tournament played on indoor carpet courts at the Philadelphia Civic Center in Philadelphia, Pennsylvania in the United States that was part of the Tier I category of the 1994 WTA Tour.
 It was the 12th edition of the tournament and was held from November 7 through November 13, 1994.
 Sixth-seeded Anke Huber won the singles title and earned $150,000 first-prize money.

 The tournament was highlighted by the presence of Jennifer Capriati, who returned to professional tennis after a 14-month hiatus.
 Her last match was at the first round of the 1993 US Open, where she lost to Leila Meskhi.
-Capriati will eventually lost in the first round against tournament winner Anke Huber, in what would end up being her only match in the entire 1994 season.
+Capriati eventually lost in the first round against tournament winner Anke Huber, in what would end up being her only match in the entire 1994 season.